ppratyush09/ppratyush09/README.md

 # 👋 Greetings, fellow wanderers of the digital realm!
 Welcome to my GitHub fortress!

-I’m **Pratyush Pritimay**, a passionate cybersecurity sentinel with over three years of experience safeguarding the cyber frontier.
+I’m **Pratyush Pritimay**, a passionate cybersecurity sentinel with over four years of experience safeguarding the cyber frontier.
 My journey began as an eager **Intern**, delving into the depths of **SOC operations**.
-Since then, I've leveled up to become a **Threat Analyst**, wielding expertise in:
-Since then, I've leveled up to become a **Threat Analyst**, wielding expertise in:
+Since then, I've leveled up to become a **MDR Threat Analyst**, wielding expertise in:

 - 🛡️ **Digital Forensics** - Analyzing digital crime scenes through meticulous artifact analysis.
 From registry hives and shadow copies to memory dumps and volatile footprints, I unravel timelines, trace adversary actions, and reveal the hidden narrative that every byte conceals.